gordonwoodhull/quarto-light-dark-experiments/README.md

 display(Markdown('...'))
 ```

-will be wrapped in `.cell-output-display`
+will be wrapped in `.cell-output-display.cell-output-markdown`

 ```markdown
 ::: {.cell-output .cell-output-display .cell-output-markdown}